AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     This patch is rectangular, and thus its extent is given here by the coordinates of the lower corner (``warpx.fine_tag_lo``) and upper corner (``warpx.fine_tag_hi``).

+* ``n_field_gather_buffer`` (`integer`; 0 by default)
+    When using mesh refinement: the particles that are located inside a refinement patch, but within ``n_field_gather_buffer`` cells of the edge of this patch, will gather the fields from the lower refinement level, instead of gathering the fields from the refinement patch itself.
+    This avoids some of the spurious effects that can occur inside the refinement patch, close to its edge.
+See the section :doc:`../../theory/warpx_theory` for more details.

+* ``n_current_deposition_buffer`` (`integer`)
+    When using mesh refinement: the particles that are located inside a refinement patch, but within ``n_field_gather_buffer`` cells of the edge of this patch, will deposit their charge and current to the lower refinement level, instead of depositing to the refinement patch itself.
+See the section :doc:`../../theory/warpx_theory` for more details.

 Distribution across MPI ranks and parallelization
 -------------------------------------------------